Will Ray

-Will Ray (born 1950 in Richmond, Virginia) is an American session guitarist and current member of the Hellecasters.
+Will Ray (born 1950) is an American session guitarist from Richmond, Virginia, and current member of the Hellecasters.
 Ray has also released a number of solo albums.
 He is considered an influential player of the Fender Telecaster line of guitars.
 Fender made two Will Ray signature models in the late 1990s: the Jazz-a-Caster and the Mojo-Tele.
-G&L is now offering a Will Ray signature model guitar and a less expensive version within their lower cost brand, Tribute by G&L.
+G&L sells a Will Ray signature model guitar and a less expensive version within their lower cost brand, Tribute by G&L.

-In July 2005, Ray moved to North Carolina where he built a new state of the art recording studio for production projects.
+In July 2005, Ray moved to North Carolina where he built a new state-of-the-art recording studio for production projects.

-In September 2009, Ray began hosting a weekly music jam in Fletcher, North Carolina at The Feed and Seed.
+In September 2009, Ray began hosting a weekly music jam in Fletcher, North Carolina, at The Feed and Seed.

 The Tuesday night "Will Ray Mountain Jam" encourages local musicians, singer/songwriters to sign up and play with the house band (Will Ray and The Sons of Ralph).